a-dev-walker/Summer_2022_Python_Final_project/README.md

 Final project for Adam Walker, Charlotte Blewitt, Luke Teitell, and Max La Forest.

+For our final project we recreated the classic board game, Connect 4, in which players try to win by placing colored pieces into a grid in an attempt to make a line of four pieces of their color.

 We recommend running this code on VS code or another local IDE rather than on google colab.

 Pre-requisites: pygame, pygame-menu, numpy, os